 The Coleman RoadTrip LXX led this category with 22,000 BTUs and received a high score in this metric because the high power output is a breeze to control with its two individual burners.
 We liked that we could use one burner to cook something small, thus conserving fuel.

-The Coleman RoadTrip LXX scored highest in this category because it has two burners with distinct high, medium and low settings, a thermometer, and a flawless ignition system.
-We appreciate that the grilling surface of the LXX is non-stick and always a consistent temperature throughout the entire surface of the grill.
-The LXX's lid has plenty of clearance for closed grilling, the grease trap is easy to remove and clean, and the regulator didn't give us any trouble.
+The Editors' Choice Napoleon TravelQ 285 and Weber Q 1200 scored highest in this category because they both have two burners with distinct high, medium, and low settings, a thermometer, and flawless ignition systems.
+We appreciate that the grilling surface of the Napoleon is non-stick and always a consistent temperature throughout the entire grill surface.
+The Napoleon's lid has plenty of clearance for closed grilling, the grease trap is easy to remove and clean, and the regulator didn't give us any trouble.

 The Blackstone The Dash received the lowest score in this metric because the grease trap attaches in such a manner that it only works if the back leg is propped up higher than the rest of the grill.
 Even then the grease has to be corralled, so to speak, into the trap by tipping it from side to side — otherwise, it could just drip down the grill all over the place.
 If the Dash is on an uneven surface, the grease will flow to the lowest corner and over the edge (especially when cooking bacon on the griddle side of the cooking grate).

-To determine scores in this metric, we loaded up each product into vehicles, took them to picnics and campsites, and grilled gratifying culinary concoctions.
-When on these excursions, we took into account weight, size, wheels, stands, construction materials, and lid latches.
+To determine scores in this metric, we considered weight and other criteria.
+We loaded up each product into vehicles, took them to picnics and campsites, and grilled gratifying culinary concoctions.
+When on these excursions, we took into account size, wheels, stands, construction materials, and lid latches.
 We also evaluated how secure or not secure they were, noise during transport, and messiness/cleanliness on the ride home.